AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 In order to be able to make the best use of HTL, it is important to understand well the consequences of it being based on the HTML syntax.

+Please refer to the [Display Context section](https://github.com/adobe/htl-spec/blob/1.4/SPECIFICATION.md#121-display-context) of the HTL specification for more details.

 ### Element and Attribute Names {#element-and-attribute-names}

 Expressions can only be placed in HTML text or attribute values, but not within element names or attribute names, or it wouldn't be valid HTML anymore.
 In order to set element names dynamically, the [`data-sly-element`](block-statements.md#element) statement can be used on the desired elements, and to dynamically set attribute names, even setting multiple attributes at once, the [`data-sly-attribute`](block-statements.md#attribute) statement can be used.